 Minors may only use Contemplative Creative Science under parental or adult supervision;

-To use the Service Users may register or create a User account, providing all required data or information in a complete and truthful manner.
+To use the Service, Users may register or create a User account, providing all required data or information completely and truthfully.

 Conditions for account registration

 Registration of User accounts on the Centre for Contemplative Creative Science is subject to the conditions outlined below.